 SpringBoard Recovery: Drug & Alcohol Addiction Treatment

-SpringBoard Recovery is a professional drug and alcohol rehab center located in Scottsdale, Arizona (near Phoenix), and we offer an accredited intensive outpatient drug treatment program, helping our clients successfully recover from a range of drug and alcohol addictions.
+SpringBoard Recovery is a professional drug and alcohol rehab facility in Scottsdale, Arizona (near Phoenix).
+We offer an accredited intensive outpatient drug treatment program.
+We help our clients recover from a range of drug and alcohol addictions.

-We accept most major health insurance coverage, and clients travel from all over the U.S. to receive their personalized treatment with us, with many staying in our on-site, substance-free Sober Living accommodation.
+We accept most major health insurance coverage.
+Clients travel from all over the U.S. to receive their personalized treatment with us.
+Many stay in our on-site, substance-free Sober Living accommodation.

 Free Drug & Alcohol Rehab: FAQs